lizard-buzzard/spring-security-user-registration/README.md

 Some interesting (at least for me) remarks:

-1. In case of set at the same time
+1. In case of if to set at the same time
     ```
     .rememberMeServices(rememberMeServices)
     .rememberMeCookieName("my-remember-me-cookie")